 They are omnivores so they will eat both meat and plants, but the optimal diet consists mainly of commercial mice food complemented with fresh fruits and vegetables.
 You can buy bags of mouse food online or in pet shops.
 Just like with the bedding, it’s more economical to buy it in bulk.
 As for the fruits and vegetables, they don’t need a lot of them and can eat most of the fruits and vegetables that you eat yourself.
 You can simply feed them small parts of whatever fruits and vegetables you’re eating!

-How much you’ll spend on food of course depends on how many mice you have.
+How much you’ll spend on their food of course depends on how many mice you have.
 Since I’ve written this guide from the perspective of getting two mice I will do the same for food costs.
 If you have two mice, budgeting around $10 a month should be more than enough.

 When you get a mouse you of course hope that it will be happy and healthy for all its life, and I hope the same!
 If you provide them with a healthy diet and a good, hygienic environment you’ll have a good chance of them staying healthy.
 Nevertheless, even the healthiest mouse can get sick at some point in their life especially as they get older.
 For that reason, you should always budget for vet costs, you never know when you’ll need it.